wqking/metapp/doc/tutorial/tutorial_metaclass.md

 ASSERT(metapp::callableInvoke(callableList, &obj, ", this is ", 8.1).get<const std::string &>() == "Hello, this is 8");
 ```

+## Use static member function

-Now let's see how to use static method
+Now let's see how to use static method.

 ```c++
 const metapp::MetaType * metaType = metapp::getMetaType<MyClass>();